 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Brandon varies very significantly throughout the year.

-The wetter season lasts 3.7 months, from June 1 to September 23, with a greater than 44% chance of a given day being a wet day.
+The wetter season lasts 3.7 months, from June 2 to September 24, with a greater than 44% chance of a given day being a wet day.
 The month with the most wet days in Brandon is July, with an average of 22.0 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Brandon is July, with an average of 22.0 days.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 74% on July 31.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 74% on August 1.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Brandon experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Brandon.
-The most rain falls during the 31 days centered around June 28, with an average total accumulation of 6.5 inches.
+The month with the most rain in Brandon is July, with an average rainfall of 6.4 inches.

-The least rain falls around November 10, with an average total accumulation of 1.6 inches.
+The month with the least rain in Brandon is November, with an average rainfall of 1.6 inches.